 With Japan as one of Singapore’s top travel destinations of all time, we’re kick-starting this list with the UOB JCB Card, which is especially useful for those who love visiting the country.

 Cardholders are entitled to UNLIMITED free entry into airport lounges in 28 Japanese airports including Narita International Airport, Haneda Airport and Kansai International Airport.
 Airport lounge access is also free and unlimited in China and Hawaii.
-But it’s limited to 2 free visits for lounges in Hong Kong, Kuala Lumpur, Thailand and Singapore.
+But it’s limited to 2 free visits for lounges in Hong Kong, Kuala Lumpur and Thailand.

 As JCB is widely accepted in Japan, it’s a useful all-round travel card to use if you like to travel there.
 You can also get free Wi-Fi when you travel and discounts on Japan travel passes and attractions.
 Plus in Singapore, there’s up to 6% cashback on Japanese merchants like Ichiban Boshi, Tokyu Hands, Uniqlo and Isetan.